Nisha-d7/WP2_Lab1/README.md

 Adding Interactivity with State:

-Interactivity means how users can engage with elements on the page and how those interactions cause changes in the user interface (UI).To handle user actions like clicks, React supports event handlers such as onClick.
+Interactivity means how users can engage with elements on the page and how those interactions cause changes in the UI.
+To handle user actions like clicks, React supports event handlers such as onClick.

 To create a Like Button:

-1. Create a Functional Component

-Define a component HomePage using a function.
-It returns a list of names and a button.

-function HomePage() {
+1.Create a Functional Component function HomePage() {
   const names = ['Ada Lovelace', 'Grace Hopper', 'Margaret Hamilton'];